-In its November 28, 2023, letter, the Defendant argues that the arguments made in support of a finding for "direct effect" are "precisely the same type of supposed U.S. contacts on which the Liquidators seek to ground personal jurisdiction in this case."
-Letter from HSBC Lux regarding Tensyr at 2, ECF No. 342.15 This again elides the differences between the standards for personal jurisdiction and exceptions to foreign sovereign immunity.
-Defendant's argument also flattens the Court's analysis of conduct for subject matter and personal jurisdiction when it states "to the extent that there is daylight between the tests for satisfying the commercial activities exception and personal jurisdiction, more significant contacts are required to establish the personal jurisdiction under the Constitution than subject matter jurisdiction under the commercial activities exception."
-Id. at 3.
-The Court does not use a single metric to gauge personal jurisdiction and exceptions to sovereign immunity.
+which the Liquidators seek to ground personal jurisdiction in this case."
+Nov.
+28 Letter at 2, and exceptions to foreign sovereign immunity.
+Defendant's argument also flattens the Court's analysis of conduct for subject matter and personal jurisdiction when it states "to the extent that there is daylight between the tests for satisfying the commercial activities exception and personal jurisdiction, more significant contacts are required to establish the personal jurisdiction under the

+ECF No. 268.
+12 This again elides the differences between the standards for personal jurisdiction immunity.
 The tests are different.